 Competition is a great way to keep fit, have fun and support your club at the same time.
 Caves are active in most areas of carnival competition and have a proud record of carnival achievements.
-Contact the club competition manager Martin Slade on 0431935746 for more information.
+Contact the club competition manager Troy Grieves on 0437 931 500 for more information.

 Do you want to compete at Branch, State and Australian Surf Life Saving Championships

 Caves Beach SLSC members are encouraged to compete in HSLS Branch Championships, SLSNSW Championships and SLSA Championships.
 These events are comprised of AGE (Nippers), Opens and Masters Events.